LPTrGiang/fcj-workshop-template-main--1-/content/1-Worklog/1.8-Week8/_index.md

 | 5 | Integrate Lambda + API Gateway | 31/10/2025 | 31/10/2025 |
 | 6 | Summary | 01/11/2025 | 01/11/2025 |

-### Achievements:
-* Built a serverless API with Lambda and API Gateway.